 Relative to students from other colleges, engineering and science students entering the university have high verbal ACT and SAT scores.
 Still, engineering and science students struggle with their writing.
 Why?
 One major hurdle is that scientific writing is difficult and poses several challenges to our students.
 A second major hurdle is that while engineering and science students have relatively high verbal scores entering the university, most either have not learned the grammar or have the forgotten the grammar needed to understand effective writing strategies in engineering and science.
 This article discusses these two hurdles and what we as faculty can do to help students overcome them.

 As stated, one major hurdle for our students is that scientific writing is difficult.
 For one thing, our students do not truly understand their audiences: who those audiences are, what they know, and why they are reading.
 Drawing from their writing experiences in middle school and high school, our students often assume that the reader knows more than they do about their projects.
-What students do not appreciate is how quickly they can become a knowledge expert in an experiment or design project and how hard that they must work to communicate the experiment or project to others, even those with much experience in the field.
-To counter this mistaken assumption, we should cite anonymous examples in class in which the students have taken jumps that we cannot follow.
-By confessing our confusions, we aim to make the students sensitive to what their readers do not know.
+What students do not appreciate is how often they are the knowledge experts in performing an experiment or creating a design and how hard that they must work to communicate the experiment or design to others, even those with much experience in the field.
+To counter this mistaken assumption, we as faculty should show students examples in which other students have taken jumps that we cannot follow.
+By confessing own lack of understanding in such cases, we can make the students sensitive to what their readers do not know.

 In addition to our students not knowing their audiences, our students struggle with precision at the sentence level.
 Because students are new to the discipline, they are learning the boundaries of what is precise.
 In that learning stage, they often miss the target.
 What distinguishes the best young writers from the pack is how clear they are with their imprecision.
 In other words, if the sentence is clear, you as a reader can readily identify the imprecision.
 However, when students are both imprecise and unclear, readers have little chance to offer suggestions.
 In professional situations, managers and colleagues become frustrated and often rewrite the emails or reports themselves.
 A suggestion here is to let the students know up front that they will suffer imprecision on their first few documents, but that imprecision is expected.
 Not acceptable, though, is murky writing, which arises from not following the principle of "one idea, one sentence" .
 Murky writing also arises from choosing a long word such as facilitate when a shorter word (help or foster) carries the same precision.

 Yet a third struggle that our students have with scientific writing is that the style of scientific writing has aspects that the students have not encountered in their education.
-Writing in sections, incorporating equations, designing and incorporating illustrations, and adherence to specific formats--these are just some of the new aspects of scientific writing with which students must wrestle.
+Writing in sections, incorporating equations, designing and incorporating illustrations, and adherence to specific formats--these are just some aspects in scientific writing with which students must wrestle.
 My suggestion on handling these hurdles is to provide the students with templates that include just-in-time advice on these new aspects.

 Even though the difficulty of scientific writing poses a high hurdle for our students, perhaps a higher hurdle is that our students lack an important tool to learn scientific writing: grammar.